dandelionlabs-io/token-vesting-indexer/README.md

    - Replace `REMOTE_HTTP` with an INFURA or ALCHEMY url.
    - Add pools and duration in the file `./config/index.js`.
 4. Replace the `syncedBlockHeight` property value in `config/sync-status.json` with the Block Number of earlier Pool's deployed Transaction number.
-5. Clean the already added managers in the following lists:
-   - Clean the folder `./data`.
-6. Finally, run the bot `node sync.js`.
+5. Finally, run the bot `node index.js`.

+### Restarting

+1. Make sure you remove any `.json` files from the folder `./data`.
+2. Replace the `syncedBlockHeight` property value in `config/sync-status.json` with the Block Number of earlier Pool's deployed Transaction number.

 ## Troubleshooting